 The Company entered into an agreement that provides that, commencing on effective date of the Initial Public Offering, the Company agreed to pay the Sponsor \$0,000 per month for office space, utilities, secretarial and administrative support services.
 Upon completion of a Business Combination or its liquidation, the Company will cease paying these monthly fees.
-During the three months ended March 31, 2023 and 2022, the Company incurred \$30,000 and of such fees, reported as general and administrative expenses - related party in the accompanying statements of operations.
+During the three months ended June 30, 2023 and 2022, the Company incurred \$30,000 of such fees, reported as general and administrative expenses - related party in the accompanying consolidated statements of operations.
+During the six months ended June 30, 2023 and 2022, the Company incurred \$60,000 of such fees, reported as general and administrative expenses - related party in the accompanying consolidated statements of operations.
 On November 30, 2022, the Company assigned the Administrative Services Agreement, previously entered into by and between the Company and its sponsor, Byte Holdings LP, to Sagara Group, LLC, which is a company controlled by Mr. Gloor.